 Appendix 2 lists the foreign grapevine nurseries that are approved under this program.

 Appendix 5 lists the Canadian approved U.S. Vitis spp. certification programs.

 Any previously non-approved grapevine rootstocks and varieties/clones that originate from any country other than the U.S. and that are produced by a non-approved nursery must be authorized by the CFIA prior to importation, even if the material originates from within a country or certification program for which other material has previously been approved by the CFIA.
 The new rootstocks and varieties/clones/nurseries may receive provisional approval only for the first two full years.
 During this period, importations of new grapevine rootstocks and varieties/clones will be sampled by the CFIA for laboratory testing (serology and molecular) and inoculation onto herbaceous and woody indicator plants to ensure they are free from quarantine pests.
 If testing does not reveal any concern, provisional status will be removed after two years and restrictions on movement or propagation will be removed.

 Vitis spp. propagative material from any non-approved sources may only be imported into Canada under Section 43 of the Plant Protection Regulations for the purpose of being used for scientific research, or for educational, processing, industrial or exhibition purposes, on a case-by-case evaluation basis.
 Importations under Section 43 require a Permit to Import.

 Regulated grapevines for propagation may be subject to other import requirements that are not specific to grapevines and that are contained in other CFIA policy documents.
-For example, grapevines for propagation are regulated as a host for light brown apple moth under D-07-03: "Plant Protection (Phytosanitary) Import Requirements to Prevent the Entry of Epiphyas postvittana".
+For example, grapevines for propagation are regulated as a host for light brown apple moth under D-07-03: Phytosanitary Import Requirements to Prevent the Entry of Epiphyas postvittana (light brown apple moth).

 Contact your local CFIA office for more information regarding other phytosanitary requirements for the importation of grapevines.